 Reduction in Missed Leads

-These numbers come from industry surveys and real-world results from HVAC companies that switched from spreadsheets or pen-and-paper to a dedicated CRM.
-The improvements are most dramatic for companies with 3+ technicians where scheduling and dispatching complexity increases significantly.
+These numbers come from industry surveys and real-world results from home service contractors who switched from spreadsheets or pen-and-paper to a dedicated CRM.
+The improvements are most dramatic for companies with 3+ technicians where scheduling and dispatching complexity increases significantly, regardless of trade.

-If you're still running your HVAC business on spreadsheets, whiteboards, or the notes app on your phone, you're leaving money on the table.
+Whether you run an HVAC company, a roofing crew, a plumbing shop, or an electrical contracting business, the operational challenges are the same.
+If you're still managing your business on spreadsheets, whiteboards, or the notes app on your phone, you're leaving money on the table.
 Here's why:

 Missed Calls = Missed Revenue

-When a homeowner calls for AC repair and nobody picks up, they call the next company on Google.
+When a homeowner calls for a roof inspection, HVAC repair, or a plumbing emergency and nobody picks up, they call the next company on Google.
 A CRM with call tracking logs every inbound call, assigns it to a record, and lets your CSR follow up within minutes.
 No more sticky notes that fall off the desk.

 Dispatching Without the Chaos

 Manual dispatching works when you have two techs and 10 jobs a week.
 At 5+ techs and 30+ jobs, it becomes a bottleneck.
-A CRM's dispatch board shows tech locations, job status, and drive times in real time, so you can route the closest available tech to emergency calls.
+A CRM's dispatch board shows tech locations, job status, and drive times in real time, so you can route the closest available tech to emergency calls, whether that's a burst pipe, a storm-damaged roof, or an HVAC failure.

 Customer History at Your Fingertips

-When a tech arrives at a home and can pull up the full service history (equipment age, past repairs, warranty status, and notes from previous visits), they close more jobs at higher ticket values.
-Customers trust techs who remember their system.
+When a tech arrives at a home and can pull up the full service history — equipment age, past repairs, warranty status, and notes from previous visits — they close more jobs at higher ticket values.
+This matters just as much for an electrician reviewing a panel history as it does for an HVAC tech checking system age.

 Invoicing and Payment Collection

 Sending invoices from the field, collecting payments on the spot, and syncing everything to QuickBooks automatically eliminates the end-of-day paperwork pile.
 Techs finish the job, collect payment, and move to the next call.
-Cash flow improves immediately.
+Cash flow improves immediately across every trade.

 Marketing That Actually Works